symonk/concurrency-in-go/README.md

 ### :tent: Race Conditions

 A `race condition` occurs when code written has a naive expectation on execution order.
-Often a develop expects the code written to execute as it is written.
+Often a developer expects the code written to execute as it is written.
 These kinds of bugs can often be hard(er) to debug and can lie hidden until things are scaled up.